 Amanda was a technician with Helping Hands Veterinary Clinic between 2007 and 2015.
 She transitioned with the clinic when Dr. Crystal Brobst-Wormell purchased the practice now known as P.A.W.
 Veterinary Clinic in 2015.

 Amanda earned her Bachelor’s Degree in Biology from Hood College in 2006.
-With a love for science and the desire to want to work with animals every day, being a veterinary technician allows her to merge the two interests into a rewarding career so she can be along for the journey as clients bring in new pets; watching them grow from puppies and kittens to adults and eventually to seniors, and providing wonderful care along the way.
+With a love for science and the desire to want to work with animals every day, being a veterinary technician allows her to merge the two interests into a rewarding career so she can be along for the journey as clients bring in new pets, watching them grow from puppies and kittens and eventually to seniors, providing wonderful care along the way.

-Amanda lives in Thurmont, Maryland with her husband David, and their son, Braden.
-They share their home with many animals, including 3 dogs – Nymeria, Maverick and Star; 4 cats – Storm, Rogue, Channing and Tilly and a Red-Footed Tortoise – Spidey.
+Amanda lives in Thurmont, Maryland with her husband, David, and their son, Braden.
+They share their home with many animals including 2 rescue dogs- Nymeria and Maverick, 5 cats- Storm, Rogue, Channing, Chantilly, and Chandler, and a red-footed tortoise- Spidey.

-When not at the clinic, she enjoys spending time with her family and pets, riding her horse, an off the track thoroughbred named Sancho (he can be a bit wild, but it always makes for a fun ride), taking photographs, reading, and watching hockey and football.
+When not at the clinic, she enjoys spending time with her family and pets, riding her horse, Saltwater Taffy, an off the track thoroughbred, reading, taking photographs, and watching Capitals hockey.

 Practice Manager and Veterinary Technician

 Issac has been an assistant at P.A.W.
 Veterinary Clinic since October, 2019.
 Issac graduated from Linganore High School in May, 2019 and has taken multiple veterinary classes.
-He decided to continue his education and study veterinary assisting at Carroll Community College.
+He recently completed his Veterinary Assistant Certification at Carroll Community College.

-Issac lives in Union Bridge, Maryland and shares his home with a Bloodhound named Fred, a Hound mix named Remy and a cat named Frankie.
-Issac also owns an off the track thoroughbred – Baloo.
+Issac lives in Union Bride, Maryland and shares his home with a rescued hound mix named Remy and a cat named Frankie.
+Issac also owns an off the track thorough bred-Baloo.
 Issac and Baloo are competitive in dressage and eventing.
-Outside of the animal world, Issac is an amazing artist and enjoys spending his free time painting and drawing human and animal portraits.
+Outside of the animal world, Issac is an amazing artist and enjoys spending his free time painting and drawing.

 Ron Brobst has worked in the animal-care industry for over 25 years and enjoyed the company of animals since he was very young.